 Specific level descriptions for AusVELS English are integrated with the AusVELS curriculum, i.e., see http://ausvels.vcaa.vic.edu.au/English/Curriculum/F-10.

 For more advice in regard to curriculum provision and students with disabilities, please see the AusVELS Students with Disabilities Guidelines (PDF).
 Additional advice and support is also available from the DEECD Abilities Based Learning and Education Support (ABLES) website.

 Many students in Australian schools are learners of English as an additional language (EAL).
 Learners of EAL are students whose first language is a language other than Standard Australian English and who require additional support to assist them to develop English language proficiency.
 While many EAL learners do well in school, a significant group of these learners leave school without achieving their potential.

 EAL learners come from diverse backgrounds and may include:

 EAL learners enter Australian schools at different ages and at different stages of English language learning and have various educational backgrounds in their first languages.
 For some, school is the only place they use English.

 A national EAL document is being produced that will support the AusVELS curriculum.
 It will provide a description of how language proficiency develops, and will be a valuable reference for all teachers.
-It will allow mathematics teachers to identify the language levels of the EAL learners in their classrooms and to address their specific learning requirements when teaching, ensuring equity of access to the mathematics learning area for all.
+It will allow English teachers to identify the language levels of the EAL learners in their classrooms and to address their specific learning requirements when teaching, ensuring equity of access to the English learning area for all.

 In the interim, advice about how to use the curriculum with EAL learners is available here.